 Before translating the menu of your WordPress website, you need to create the menu first.

 To create the menu, go to Appearance > Menu.

-Now, click on “create a new menu” link to start creating the menu.
+Now, click on the “create a new menu” link to start creating the menu.
 After that add different menu items.

 Once done you have added all the required menu items, set the menu location to “Primary Menu English” and click on the save menu.

-Then, add the menu items on your menu.
+Then, add the menu items to your menu.
 For each item, add the translation to the Spanish language.
 If you don’t know the correct translation of menu items, you can take help from Google Translation.